July 12-17, 2015 Overnight Camp near Mt. Rainier south of Seattle WA

 • Discover the Best Way To Make A Fire

-• Become an expert with the Bow Drill method of fire-by-friction and become introduced to hand drill, pump drill, pressure pump, fire plow, and more.
+• Receive instruction on how to operate a Bow Drill method of fire-by-friction and become introduced to hand drill, pump drill, pressure pump, fire plow, and more.

 • Natural Water Purification (seeps, filters, rock boiling, and locating natural springs)